 WingLights by CYCL were originally developed for bicycles to help emphasize hand signalling, make direction intentions known to other road users and to improve all round visibility, particularly in low light and darkness.
 They address the signalling issue on electric scooters, providing an easy way to indicate.

-WingLights fit into the hollows of handlebars of e-scooters and with one tap flash bright amber, mimicking the signalling method of other vehicles such as cars.
+WingLights are turn signals for electric scooter that fit into the hollows of handlebars and with one tap flash bright amber, mimicking the signalling method of other vehicles such as cars.
 They automatically turn off after 45 seconds.
 Made from aluminium they are robust, shockproof and waterproof.
 The lights provide 48 lumens powered by 2 power efficient ultra bright LEDs bulbs.

 The position of indicator lights at the end of the handlebar offers optimum visibility given the shape of the electric scooter.
 Other indicator options currently available tend to be mounted too low to be seen by drivers (often on or near the back wheel) and centrally mounted indicator options that are attached to a backpack or clothing can often be hard to distinguish direction from a distance.